-The automaker's key inventory server (KIS) doesn't store the device ID, SEID or Apple Account.
+The carmaker's key inventory server (KIS) doesn't store the device ID, SEID or Apple Account.
 It stores only a mutable identifier - the instance CA identifier.
-This identifier isn't bound to any private data in the device or by the server and it's deleted when the user wipes their device completely (using Erase All Contents and Settings).
+This identifier isn't bound to any private data in the device or by the server, and it's deleted when the user wipes their device completely (using Erase All Contents and Settings).

-Adding public transport and eMoney cards to Apple Wallet
+Adding travel and eMoney cards to Apple Wallet

-In many global markets, users can add supported public transport and eMoney cards to Apple Wallet on supported models of iPhone and Apple Watch.
-Depending on the operator, this may be done by transferring the value or commuter pass (or both) from a physical card into its digital Apple Wallet representation, or by provisioning a new public transport or eMoney card from Apple Wallet or the card issuer's app.
-After travel passes are added to Apple Wallet, users can ride public transport simply by holding their iPhone or Apple Watch near the public transport reader.
-Some travel passes can also be used to make payments.
+In many global markets, users can add supported travel and eMoney cards to Apple Wallet on supported models of iPhone and Apple Watch.
+Depending on the operator, this may be done by transferring the value or commuter pass (or both) from a physical card into its digital Apple Wallet representation, or by provisioning a new travel or eMoney card from Apple Wallet or the card issuer's app.
+After travel cards are added to Apple Wallet, users can access public transport simply by holding their iPhone or Apple Watch near the card reader.
+Some travel cards can also be used to make payments.

-How public transport and eMoney cards work
+How travel and eMoney cards work

-Added public transport and eMoney cards are associated with a user's iCloud account.
-If the user adds more than one card to Apple Wallet, Apple or the card issuer may be able to link the user's personal information and the associated account information between cards.
-Public transport and eMoney cards and transactions are protected by a set of hierarchical cryptographic keys.
+Added travel and eMoney cards are associated with a user's iCloud account.
+If the user adds more than one card to Apple Wallet, Apple or the card issuer may be able to link the user's personal information and associated account information between cards.
+Travel and eMoney cards and transactions are protected by a set of hierarchical cryptographic keys.